xyngular/py-xinject/docs/dependency-proxy.md

     s3.resource.Bucket("my-bucket").download_file(file_name, dest_path)
 ```

-You can use the proxy objecy like a normal object.
+You can use the proxy object like a normal object.

 The only things not forwarded are any method/attribute that starts
 with a `_`, which conveays the attribute as private/internal.